Donald Trump Blasts Impeachment as ‘Illegal, Partisan Attempted Coup’

 “History will judge you harshly as you proceed with this impeachment charade,” he added.
 “I have no doubt the American people will hold you and the Democrats fully responsible in the upcoming 2020 election.
 They will not soon forgive your perversion of justice and abuse of power.”

-The letter was delivered as the House Rules Committee is debating the parameters of tomorrow’s expected vote on two articles of impeachment — abuse of power and obstruction of Congress — in a vote before the full House.
+The letter was delivered to Pelosi as the House Rules Committee debates the parameters of tomorrow’s expected vote on two articles of impeachment — abuse of power and obstruction of Congress — in a vote before the full House.

+In late September, House Speaker Nancy Pelosi (D-CA) announced a formal impeachment inquiry after a partisan CIA analyst alleged in a whistleblower complaint that President Trump pressured Ukraine’s president to look into allegations of corruption against former Vice President Joe Biden and his son, Hunter Biden, in an attempted exchange for U.S. military assistance.
+President Trump and Ukrainian President Volodymyr Zelensky have repeatedly asserted no pressure was applied during their July 25 telephone conversation, and in a nod to transparency, the White House released a transcript of the world leaders’ call as evidence that no wrongdoing was committed.

+Earlier this month, a top Zelensky adviser confirmed that the eastern European country never felt U.S. military aid was linked to any investigations.

 Read Trump’s letter to … by kballuck1 on Scribd